 ‘[I]n the centre is a boiling spring about 100 yards in circumference, sending volumes of steam full 2,000 feet high in calm weather; round the edges of the crater are numerous small geysers, sounding like so many high-pressure engines, and emitting steam with such velocity that a stone thrown into the vortex would immediately be shot into the air.’
 1

 White Island (Whakaari) is New Zealand’s most active volcano, constantly venting steam and gases, blasting out new small vents, and intermittently discharging clouds of ash.
 The island is a feature of Māori traditions, and has probably been active since the ancestors of Māori arrived.

 In 1820 the missionary Samuel Marsden, standing on a Tauranga hilltop, saw ‘immense columns of smoke’ from White Island.
 However, because the volcano is 48 kilometres off the Bay of Plenty coast its effect on the mainland has been minor, mostly infrequent dustings of ash.
 White Island is one of the few privately owned volcanoes in the world.
-The island’s abundant sulfur deposits were once mined, until a collapsing crater wall caused a landslide that killed 10 miners.
+The island’s abundant sulphur deposits were mined until 1914, when a collapsing crater wall caused a landslide that killed 10 miners.
 More than 10,000 tourists visited by boat or helicopter each year in the decades before an eruption in 2019 killed 22 people on the island.